avalente/appmetrics/README.rst

 The ``metrics`` module also provides a couple of decorators: ``with_histogram`` and ``with_meter`` which are an easy and fast way to use ``AppMetrics``: just decorate your functions/methods and you will have metrics collected for them.
-You can decorate multiple functions with the same metric's name, as long as the decorator's type is the same, or a ``DuplicateMetricError`` will be raised.
-If you decorate two functions with the same type and name but different parameters, the second one's parameters will be ignored: the first metric definition will be used and a warning will be issued.
+You can decorate multiple functions with the same metric's name, as long as the decorator's type and parameters are the same, or a ``DuplicateMetricError`` will be raised.
 See the documentation for `Histograms`_ and `Meters`_ for more details.